How to Manage Parenting and PMS

 Have you ever found yourself snapping at your children like you’re having a weird out of body experience?

-Last week I posted on my Instagram that I was struggling with my toddler.
+Last week I posted on my Instagram that I was struggling with my kiddo.

 I couldn’t work out if she was in a bad mood that day or if it was my PMS looming.